vikejs/vike/README.md

   let movie = await response.json()

   // We send `movie` to the browser; we select only the data we
-  // need in order to minimize what it sent over the network. const { title, release_date, director } = movie movie = { title, release_date, director }
+  // need in order to minimize what is sent over the network. const { title, release_date, director } = movie movie = { title, release_date, director }